PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:04:23
+Last updated: 2024-04-02 17:04:57
-Random Quote: Good luck is another name for tenacity of purpose. - Ralph Waldo Emerson
+Random Quote: There are no limitations to the mind except those we acknowledge. - Napoleon Hill